opsallthethings/ShowOutlines/2014-03-05-On-Call-Rotations.md

 *Steve* and I'm Steve Murawski and this show is being recorded on May 22nd, 2014.

 *Chris* This show is brought to you by Chef, the automation platform for the new IT.
-If you are looking for to increase the speed at which you are able to provision new environments and make changes to current environment,s it is time to take a look at Chef.
+If you are looking for to increase the speed at which you are able to provision new environments and make changes to current environments, it is time to take a look at Chef.

 *Chris* Normally we would dive into news and a topic, but today we are just going to do a catch up session with the things Steve and I have been up to since it has been so long.